tesera/shclassify/README.md

 6. update the data frame of predictions
 7. repeat 2-6 until no observations have a predicted class for which there is another model to apply

+## Python

+    shclassify is only compatible with python3!

 ## Installation

     unzip shclassify.zip
     # git clone
     cd shclassify
     pip install -e shclassify

+It is reccommended to install into a virtual environment!

 ## Usage